nitsan-technologies/ns_all_sliders/Documentation/Index.rst

 :Version:      |release|

 :Description:
    One of the only TYPO3 extension which provides to use most popular jQuery slider plugins at your website.
-This TYPO3 extension provides to configure sliders eg., Nivo Slider, Royal Slider, Owlcarousel, Sliderjs Slider & more will be available in an upcoming version.
+This TYPO3 extension provides to configure sliders eg., **Nivo Slider, Royal Slider, Owlcarousel, Slickslider, Sliderjs Slider** & more will be available in an upcoming version.

 :Keywords:
-   All, Slider, Nivo, Royal, Owl, Sliderjs, Slide, ns, NITSAN, jQuery, Slideshow
+   All, Slider, Nivo, Royal, Owl, Sliderjs, Slide, ns, NITSAN, jQuery, Slideshow, Slickslider, Slick

 :Author:       Sanjay Chauhan <sanjay@nitsan.in>